 Bragging Christmas letters: We have all gotten them.
 You may have

 sent them.
 Jason's soccer team led the division.
-Tiffany played the
+Tiffany nailed the

 lead in the term play, made the honor roll, again,